Arsalan7861/RentCarProject/README.md

 # RentCarProject

 Welcome to the RentCarProject!
 This project is designed to provide a comprehensive car rental system with both client-side and server-side components.
-Built using modern web technologies, this application aims to facilitate easy car rentals for users.
+Built using **.NET CORE 9** and **Angular 20**, this application aims to facilitate easy car rentals for users.

 ## Table of Contents
 - [Features](#features)